-Dual edged points improve "stick".
-Chrome and stainless-steel construction.
-8" blades weigh 4.7 ounces each.
+Dual-edged points improve "stick."
+Chrome and stainless steel construction.
+8-inch blades weigh 4.7 ounces each.
 Well balanced in the hand.
 Nylon sheath holds all 6 blades securely.
 Easily deburred for safer handling.

 Blades must be sharpened upon arrival.
 Some breakage reported.
 Individual knives have different lengths, balance points.

-8" stainless-steel blades with sleek black coating.
-Laser cut-out allows for ribbons.
+8-inch stainless steel blades with sleek black coating.
+Laser cutout allows for ribbons.
 Well balanced for target practice.
 Includes black nylon sheath.
 Extremely durable, even after hours of practice.

-Traditional full tang construction.
+Traditional full-tang construction.
 Handles wrapped in paracord.
-Wide stainless steel blades, spear point design.
+Wide stainless steel 2.8-inch blades, spear-point design.
 5.4 ounce total weight per knife.
 Good for "fling" style throwing.

 Only tip has been sharpened.
 Does not stick well in wooden targets.
 Handle breakage is a common complaint.

-One piece construction, no handle breakage.
+One-piece construction, no handle breakage.
 Ergonomic grip, comfortable in hand.
 Durable 420 stainless steel.
-Heavy enough for professional use, with a 12" overall length.
+Heavy enough for professional use, with a 12-inch overall length.
 Quality leather sheath.

-Sheath does not hold all 3 knives securely.
+Sheath doesn't hold all 3 knives securely.
 May arrive damaged.
 Soft metal construction, warps easily.

 Very lightweight, easy to carry and conceal.
 Authentic Kunai design.
-5.5" total blade length.
+5.5-inch total blade length.
 Extremely accurate, low wind resistance.
 All 6 blades fit securely in wrist sheath.
 Comparable to throwing stars (shuriken).

 Shorter blades and lightweight.
 Knives could be bowed or curved.
 Not recommended for advanced users.